pokitdok/apidocs-v4/source/includes/_dropin.md

 # Drop-in UI
-The PokitDok Drop-in UI enables anyone to add functionality like eligibility checks or out-of-pocket cost estimation to their own website with a fully styled and functional UI.
+The PokitDok Drop-in UI enables anyone to add functionality like eligibility checks, out-of-pocket cost estimation, or pharmacy drug price comparisons to their own website with a fully styled and functional UI.

 * One simple drop-in with full customization
 * All major insurance carriers